hnfong/public-crap/bookmarks/computer-related.md

 ## Graphics, Design, etc.

+- ☆ https://github.com/githubnext/monaspace/ - The Monaspace type system is a monospaced type superfamily with some modern tricks up its sleeve.
 - https://dribbble.com - Discover the world’s top designers & creatives Dribbble is the leading destination to find & showcase creative work and home to the world's best design professionals.
 - http://my-free-vector-art.com/ - Free vector art
 - http://www.makeuseof.com/tag/free-fonts-sites-where-find-them/ - The 11 Best Free Font Websites for Free Fonts Online